bronson/table_differ/README.md

 => { 'name' => 'Nexii' }   # id didn't change
 ```

+Single-Table Inheritance (STI) appears to work correctly (TODO: add this to tests!)

 #### Columns to Ignore

 By default, every column will be considered in the diff.